Galinduste

-Galinduste is a village and municipality in the province of Salamanca, western Spain, part of the autonomous community of Castile-Leon.
-It is located 41 km from the provincial capital city of Salamanca and has a population of 553 people.
+Galinduste is a village and municipality in the province of Salamanca, western Spain, and part of the autonomous community of Castile-Leon.
+Located 41 km from the provincial capital city of Salamanca, it has a population of 553 people.

 Geography

 The municipality covers an area of 32 km^{2}.
-It lies 944 m above sea level and the postal code is 37785.
+It lies 944 m above sea level.
+The postal code is 37785.